meschedl/Unckless_Lab_Resources/16-Cq-Virus-Sequence-Analysis/SNP_calling_and_analysis/Gprime-pooled-continuous-analysis.md

     Calculating G and G' statistics...

-    Warning: There were 11 warnings in `dplyr::mutate()`.
+    Warning: There were 36 warnings in `dplyr::mutate()`.
     The first warning was:
     ℹ In argument: `Gprime = tricubeStat(POS = POS, Stat = G, windowSize =
       windowSize, ...)`.
     ℹ In group 1: `CHROM = NC_040699.1`.
     Caused by warning in `lfproc()`:
-    ! procv: no points with non-zero weight ℹ Run `dplyr::last_dplyr_warnings()` to see the 10 remaining warnings.
+    ! procv: no points with non-zero weight ℹ Run `dplyr::last_dplyr_warnings()` to see the 35 remaining warnings.

-    Using deltaSNP-index to filter outlier regions with a threshold of 0.1
+    Using Hampel's rule to filter outlier regions

     Estimating the mode of a trimmed G prime set using the 'modeest' package...